kacole2/chef-thin_nginx/README.md

 A super simple Thin and Nginx web and application service. <br>
 Why?
 I found opscode's nginx cookbook with passenger didn't work well.
 I found many people, as well as myself, getting 403 Forbidden errors with nginx using Rails 4.
 I've always had great success running [thin](http://code.macournoyer.com/thin/) with [nginx](http://nginx.org/).
-This solution is super simple and doesn't require a lot of parameters.
+This solution is super simple and doesn't require a lot of confusing parameters.

 Requirements
 ------------
 #### cookbooks
-- `rvm` - Sorry. but [rvm](https://github.com/fnichol/chef-rvm) is required because rvm_shell is needed to install Thin
+- `rvm` - Sorry. but [rvm](https://github.com/fnichol/chef-rvm) is required because rvm_shell is needed to install Thin from gem

 #### gems
 - `thin -v 1.6.1` - thin's version 1.6.1 is installed into your current rvm gemset.
-Solution didn't work correctly when installed to chef's embedded ruby
+Solution didn't work correctly when installed to chef's embedded ruby.
+I haven't had the time to experiment installing thin directly from source.
+That would remove the constraint of RVM, but time wasn't on my side.

 #### packages
-- `nginx` - nginx is installed from package
+- `nginx` - nginx is installed from apt package.
+This does not use the nginx cookbook from opscode.

 #### supported OS
 Only tested on Ubuntu 12.04.3